RamblingCookieMonster/PSExcel/README.md

 #Functionality

-* Export random PowerShell output to Excel spreadsheets:
+* Export random PowerShell output to Excel spreadsheets
 * Import Excel spreadsheets to PowerShell as objects
 * No dependency on Excel being installed